aperezdc/revolt/README.md

 ### GNOME Runtime

 Revolt uses the GNOME Flatpak runtime.
-Depending on the version of Flatpak installed on your system, you may need to instal it manually.
+Depending on the version of Flatpak installed on your system, you may need to install it manually.
 You can check whether the runtime is missing by trying to run Revolt in a terminal:

 ```